gaehlerm/SoftwareEngineering/README.md

 - [51.
 Outlook](#51-outlook)
 - [52.
 Abbreviations](#52-abbreviations)

+# One sentence summary

+3. Preface: My personal opinion about this book.
+4. Introduction: We destill some basic rules what programming is about.
+5. Single Responsibility Principle (SRP): We discuss why it is of utmost importance that every piece of code does exactly one thing.
+6. Levels of abstraction: Many very complex objects may be combined to a new object which is fairly easy to understand.
+7. Interfaces: What is an interface?
+And how do I design a good interface?
+8. Functions: As learned in the chapter on the SRP, functions should do exactly one thing.
+Thus, they should be short.
+9. Classes: We learn how to structure classes beyond the old getter and setter non-sense.
+10. Inheritance: Inheritance should not be used as it generally leads to bad code.
+11. Testing: Testing is of utmost importance to keep your code correct over the test of time.
+12. Types of Tests: We discuss unit tests, integration tests and functional tests.
+13. Writing better code with tests: Having tests forces you to write better code as tests require good interfaces.
+14. DevOps: DevOps is the way to go regarding the organization of your projects.
+15. Refactoring Fundamentals: Refactoring is about keeping your code in shape.
+16. Understandable code: An attempt to explain what we understand and what we don't understand.
+17. Programming languages: A brief overview on the most commonly used programming languages.
+18. Bugs, Errors, Exceptions: A discussion how you should deal with and prevent bugs.
+19. Programming Paradigms: We briefly discuss the differences between object oriented (OO), procedural and functional programming.
+20. // removed
+21. Decoupling: ? // remove chapter?
+22. Physical laws of code: Surprisingly, code obeys some physical laws as well.
+23. Software Architecture: // ? rewrite chapter?
+24. SOLID principles: Explaining the SOLID principles that Robert C. Martin (Uncle Bob) came up with.
+25. Data Types: What kind of primitive data types are there?
+And why should you be cautios with using booleans and strings?
+26. Properties of Variables: There are additional properties of variables that define mostly the scope in which they can be used and wheather they can be changed or not.
+27. Naming: Naming is the most difficult part of this book because there are so many rough rules but no clear cut answers.
+28. Complexity: There is always a certain amount of complexity in a certain problem that will be reflected in the code.
+29. Data files: If you store data, there may be better file formats than csv files.
+30. Setting up a project: If you start with a new project, you should first get the whole infrastructure right.
+31. Performance Optimization: Don't optimize until the very end of a project.
+32. Comments: Replace comments with code when ever possible.
+33. Logging: For single threaded code where the user uses only an API, logging is not needed.
+On the other hand, logging may be needed for distributed systems where race conditions may occure.
+34. Tools: An overview of the most important tools that you should use, starting with git.
+35. Software Engineering principles: Some general software engineering principles from [https://youtu.be/XQzEo1qag4A]
+36. Domain Driven Design: An introduction to Domain Driven Design (DDD). // ? needs some rework!!
+37. Good code, an overview: A short list that summarizes the most important points of this book.
+38. 3rd party software: How to deal with 3rd party software.
+39. Dependencies: How do you deal with dependencies between files and code snippets?
+40. Working in teams: Working in teams has some advantages and drawbacks.
+41. Code review: Let your code be reviewed by others.
+42. Working with existing projects: There are a whole lot of problems with projects that don't follow the rules explained in this book.
+43. Planning: Before you start coding, you should roughly plan what you are going to do.
+44. Agile: Agile is a way to organize your work in a team and an alternative to waterfall.
+45. // removed
+46. Hiring and getting hired: How to get a job as a software engineer.
+47. // removed
+48. Examples: // ? rewrite chapter?
+49. About Copilot: A short overview of Copilot. // move to the introduction?
+50. Outlook: Some personal advice and wishes for your future.
+51. Abbreviations: Abbreviations used in this book.
+52. Index: The index of this book.

+.

 # 3. Preface
 "I have been consistently disappointed by the quality of CS [computer science] graduates.
 It’s not that the graduates aren’t bright or talented, it’s just that they haven’t been taught what programming is really all about." - Robert C. Martin